 Pickled foods or tsukemono are an integral part of the Japanese diet.
-Originally developed out of necessity as way to preserve food before the advent of refrigeration, Japanese pickles now exist in wide variety of forms, with many regional specialties boasting their own unique and subtle variations in flavor.
+Originally developed out of necessity as way to preserve food before the advent of refrigeration, Japanese pickles now exist in wide variety of forms, with regional specialties boasting their own unique and subtle variations in flavor.

 Takuan, meaning daikon (Japanese radish) pickled in rice bran and salt, is one of the most important and popular Japanese tsukemono.
 Our takuan is made using traditional farmhouse methods with no artificial additives, colorings, preservatives, or sugar.
-This flavorsome pickle has a satisfying, crunchy texture and works great as a tasty snack or as a side dish served with rice.
+This flavorsome pickle has a satisfying, crunchy texture and works great as a tasty snack or a side dish served with rice.

 Organic Sushi Ginger